2earn/core/docs_ai/COMMISSION_FORMULA_CREATE_UPDATE_DOCUMENTATION.md

 # Commission Formula Create/Update Component Documentation

 ## Overview
-The `CommissionFormulaCreateUpdate` component is a comprehensive Livewire component that handles both creating new commission formulas and editing existing ones in a single, unified interface.
+The `CommissionFormulaCreateUpdate` component is a comprehensive Livewire component that handles both creating new Plan label and editing existing ones in a single, unified interface.

 ## Files Created